Here’s The Story…

 I entered the 9-5 world as copywriter for the now defunct Donnelley Directory Talking Yellow Pages.
 I wrote and recorded many of the entertainment codes including Prime Time and Cable Picks.

 In 1997, Talking Yellow Pages turned into the Internet Yellow Pages.
-I launched my website, “Brady Residence” a year later.
+I launched “Brady Residence” a year later.
 The website led to appearances on “Brady Bunch: Biography” on A & E and “A Very Brady Marathon” on Philly 57 in Philadelphia.

-That same year, I started my media column in the Bucks County Courier Times.
+In 2000, I started my media column in the Bucks County Courier Times.
 It was spun-off into a sports-media column the following year.
 My work has appeared in The Delaware County Daily Times, The Haverford Press, and The Philadelphia Metro.

 Although the newspaper columns went away in 2007, I continue to write about TV on lauranachman.net.
 My blog may also be found on delcotimes.com.